 Psychology Faculty Research

-Fabiana Alceste, Assistant Professor
+Fabiana Alceste, Associate Professor

 B.A.
 University of Florida, Ph.D.
 John Jay College of Criminal Justice/The Graduate Center, City University of New York.
 Dr. Alceste’s research area is Psychology and Law.
 She studies the social and cognitive processes involved in police interrogations and false confessions.
 Her recent work focuses on how interrogation practices (such as directly accusing a suspect, minimizing the moral seriousness of an offense, and/or sharing crime details with a suspect) influence judgments about police custody and confession evidence.
 She hopes that work in this field will continue to improve the criminal justice system by preventing and identifying false confessions that may lead to a wrongful conviction.
 Dr. Alceste can be reached at falceste@butler.edu.